jinnn0/to-do/README.md

 - [ ] Edit the task
 - [ ] Statistic dashboard on side display
 - [ ] Finger swipe motion on Home to navigate previous or next todo item on mobile
-- [ ] Expand todo list for related tasks
+- [ ] Expand / grouping todo list for related tasks

 ## Screenshots